 The main reason is clearly to obscure the nature of the gift, but why and when did it start?
 As it turns out this tradition is nothing new.

 "The tradition of giving gifts didn’t start with the modern holidays we celebrate each winter.
 Many ancient cultures celebrated various holidays that involved the giving of gifts.
-The desire to hide the identity of a gift until just the right moment led people to wrap gifts long, long ago.
+The desire to hide the contents of a gift until just the right moment led people to wrap gifts long, long ago.
 Historians believe wrapping gifts in paper probably started not long after paper was invented thousands of years ago.

 1. Check out this Japanese method of wrapping presents